In

 Heat index

-In August, the average heat index is estimated at a blistering 42°C (107.6°F).
-Preventive measures are required to mitigate the risk of heat cramps and heat exhaustion.
-Continuous activity may precipitate heatstroke.
+In August, the average heat index is computed to be a blistering 42°C (107.6°F).
+Incorporate special precautions, risk of heat exhaustion and heat cramps is substantial.
+Sustained activity could cause heatstroke.

-The standards for the heat index are set for locations in shade and under light breezes.
-Being under direct sunlight might amplify the heat index by 15 Fahrenheit (8 Celsius) degrees.
+Take into consideration that the heat index values are calculated for shade and light wind conditions.
+Uninterrupted exposure to the sun may boost the heat index values by 15 Fahrenheit (8 Celsius) degrees.

 Humidity